byran/ScreenPlay/guide/overview.md

 ## Other ScreenPlay features

-* Using the Actors state to store information
+* Using the Actor's state to store information
 * Implementing abilitites

 ## Built in Abilities, Tasks, Actions, Matchers